MHCommunity/mhbasics/_ranks/legendary.md

 When you have 30 Seashells, craft 15 Shell Cheese.
 The 20-piece recipe is not worth its cost.
 Loot 1 Ancient Spear from Elder Mouse with Shell Cheese in Cape Clawed.
 It’s not a guaranteed attraction.

+## Nerg Plains

 {% include banner.html src="banners/nerg-plains.jpg" alt="Nerg Plains banner" %}

-## Nerg Plains
-{: .fs-5 .fw-300 }

 The Nerg Tribe use the tall grass for camouflage and the sturdy trees as defensive positions making their village hard to infiltrate.
 Use of a Tactical trap is highly recommended when hunting for the Nerg.
-{: .fs-4 .fw-300 }

 Farm gold in Nerg Plains with Gouda Cheese.
 Craft Gumbo Cheese when possible and use Gumbo Cheese in Nerg Plains to loot Ancient Ripped Blueprint Piece from Nerg Chieftain Mouse and obtain Yellow Pepper Seed.

 Once you have at least 550,000 gold, smash Mutated Venus Mouse Trap into Venus Mouse Trap Husk.Buy Thorned Venus Mouse Trap from the Trapsmith with 550,000 gold, 1 Thorned Vine and 1 Venus Mouse Trap Husk.
 Don’t equip it.
 Then upgrade into the Horrific Venus Mouse Trap with 20 Radioactive Sludge.
-Recall how to obtain Radioactive Sludge [here](/NtGM/6.%20Master.html#great-gnarled-tree).

 Use the new Horrific Venus Mouse Trap in Nerg Plains to farm gold and Yellow Pepper Seeds.

+## Derr Dunes

 {% include banner.html src="banners/derr-dunes.jpg" alt="Derr Dunes banner" %}

-## Derr Dunes
-{: .fs-5 .fw-300 }

 The dunes are a harsh, barren wasteland where only the toughest of mice can survive.
 The Derr Tribe take advantage of their ability to survive and navigate in such a dangerous terrain as a defensive strength which allows them to maximize their offensive abilities.
 Use of a Physical trap is highly recommended when hunting for the Derr.
 {: .fs-4 .fw-300 }